Furretar/Audio-Card-Suite/README.md

 - [ ] use showinfo when any button returns null
 - [ ] run bulk generation in background, have a stop button, display info
 - [ ] fix audio stopping when adjusting too fast
-- [ ] add track to sound line so it doesnt have to search for the subtitle file
 - [ ] make it so you can add the langauge code manually for your own subtitles
 - [ ] only add media file info to database when used, and not on startup
 - [ ] make context aware generation update sentence line
 - [ ] only store subtitles in the database so you can overwrite them with files in the source folder
-- [ ] make translation sound line more accurate by using timings on original sentnece instead of timings from translation sentence?

 low priority